vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-hive.md

   ]

-  # Processing edge
+  # Processing edges
   edges: [
-    # Set information about Edge Type follow
+    # Set the information about the Edge Type follow.
     {
       # The corresponding Edge Type name in Nebula Graph.
       name: follow

       type: {
-        # Specify the data source file format, set to Hive.
+        # Specify the data source file format to Hive.
         source: hive

+        # Specify how to import the Edge type data into Nebula Graph.
-        # Specifies how to import the data into Nebula Graph: Client or SST.
+        # Specify how to import the data into Nebula Graph: Client or SST.
         sink: client
       }

-      # Set the SQL statement to read the data of follow table in basketball database.
+      # Set the SQL statement to read the data of follow table in the basketball database.
       exec: "select src_player, dst_player, degree from basketball.follow"

       # Specify the column names in the follow table in Fields, and their corresponding values are specified as properties in the Nebula Graph.